ShowmikBhowmik/ShowmikBhowmik/README.md

 # Welcome to My World! 🌟

-## I'm [Showmik Bhowmik], where Product Management 🚀 meets Software Engineering 💻!
+## I'm Showmik Bhowmik, where Product Management 🚀 meets Software Engineering 💻!

 Diving deep into the synergy of **Product Management** and **Software Engineering** to craft products that delight users and stand out in the digital landscape.
 I'm all about using technology to solve real-world problems with an eye on the end-user experience and market fit.